DCA-Monster/cartesi-grant-proposal/readme.md

 2.  **Feedback Integration**: Actively engage with DCA.Monster users and the broader Cartesi developer community to refine and optimize the modules, ensuring they meet real-world demands.

-3.  **Broadened Cartesi Subgraphs Utility**: Amplify the utility of the Cartesi Subgraphs tool, supporting more diverse data structures and sources, expanding its reach.
+3.  **Broadened Cartesi Subgraphs Utility**: Our ambition for Cartesi Subgraphs isn't confined to its present capabilities.
+We envision augmenting its utility, ensuring it's adaptable to a plethora of data structures and sources.

 4.  **Augmented Gasless Transaction Capabilities**: Further the gasless transaction module to embrace a broader array of tokens, broadening its appeal and use-case scenarios.